tstillwell/appengine_multiblog/README.md

 You can remove bootstrap and jquery entirely if you want by removing the links in the `<head>` section of `base.html` and writing your own css.

-Keep in mindthat if you remove bootstrap then any modals will have to be replaced/redesigned as they will not work without bootstrap.
+Keep in mind that if you remove bootstrap then any modals will have to be replaced/redesigned as they will not work without bootstrap.
 The same goes for glyphicons that are used throughout the design.